MicrochipTech/unicens-linux-daemon/cfg/README.md

 Each \<NetworkSocket> forms with those two information a block inside the TDM stream.
 The integrator must ensure that the blocks are not overlapping it each other.

-A working example, routing three mono microphones to a head unit using a Combiner:
+An example, routing three mono microphones to a head unit using a Combiner:

 ```xml
 <?xml version="1.0"?>